Himanshu-Tiwari2001/SQL-Retails_sales_data_Analysis_Project/README.md

 GROUP BY category;
 ```

-2. **Calculate the total money spent by customer  in particular year gender wise**:
+ ** 2 Calculate the total money spent by customer  in particular year gender wise **
 ```sql
 SELECT
     gender AS Gender,